Saturday, January 17, 2009

 I don't know - but - when I think about saguaros and how tall and balanced they are, I start to stretch out my arms and soak up more sunshine.
 I always relate to the saguaro more even though I am in awe of the mesquite.

-Today, I realized, that although my roots in life are deep in many areas, I am so much more like a saguaro -
+Today, I realized, that although my roots in life are deep in many areas, I am so much more like a saguaro - preferring to spread out and explore many things to add balance to my life.

 btw getting out of the house - huge - watching spiny lizzards, chuckwallas and desert birds - delightful.